 The majority of Argentina is now in a phase of mandatory social distancing.
 However, restrictions at national and local level vary significantly making both internal and external travel complex.
 The situation continues to evolve and you should check with local authorities what measures have been introduced in your location.

 Please see the following website for useful information, on specific measures in place in the Buenos Aires City Federal Capital.
 Further information on national measures, including Buenos Aires province (which covers much of the city suburbs), is available on the Ministry of Health website.

 Generally, under mandatory social distancing, the use of public transport within jurisdictions remains restricted to essential workers and those in need of medical treatment.

 You are required to wear a face covering when in public in all of Argentina, including Buenos Aires.

 Movement between jurisdictions is permitted, as long as you meet the requirements of the specific jurisdiction/ province that you wish to travel to.
 These requirements can include having a negative COVID-19 PCR test result, applying for a permit to circulate etc. You must check the requirements in place ahead of travelling.

-Please remember that measures may be imposed at short notice and specific details may change rapidly, including where and to whom they apply to and for how long.
-All those travelling should stay informed of measures being taken by authorities in the areas they are travelling to.
+Please remember that measures may be imposed at short notice and can change rapidly.
+You are advised to stay informed of measures being taken by authorities in the areas they are travelling to.
 We recommend contacting your airline or tour operator and following the advice of the Argentine Ministry of Health.